5 Power Washing Myths Debunked

-Power washing, sometimes called pressure washing, is one of the most effective ways to clean exterior surfaces and improve your property’s overall appearance.
-It can also be misunderstood.
+Power washing, or pressure washing, offers one of the most effective ways to clean exterior surfaces.
+Consequently, it can dramatically improve your property’s overall appearance.
+However, many people still misunderstand how it works.

-Power washing is not just for siding or brick.
-Used correctly, it can safely clean many areas around your property.
+Power washing does much more than just clean siding or brick.
+When a technician uses it correctly, the process safely cleans many areas around your property.

 -

-Decks and patios: Removes dirt, algae, mildew, and surface stains from wood, composite, concrete, stone, and tile.
-It also helps reduce slippery buildup.
+Decks and Patios: We remove dirt, algae, and mildew from wood, stone, and tile.
+In addition, this process reduces slippery buildup.

 -